 Business analysis planning determines how a business analyst will gather, analyze, and communicate requirements, as well as the deliverables to be developed.
-A business analysis plan is an output of the process and consists of information such as how to plan the business analysis approach, plan for requirements management, define other’s roles and responsibilities, understand the project context, conduct stakeholder analysis, plan for business analysis activities, plan for business analysis communication and collaborate with the project manager as outlined below.
+A business analysis plan is an output of the process and consists of information such as how to plan the business analysis approach, plan for requirements management, define other’s roles and responsibilities, and understand the project context.
+It’s essential to conduct stakeholder analysis, plan for business analysis approach, process, activities, and factor in business analysis planning considerations, and collaborate with the project manager as outlined below.

 Plan for requirements management